kedar-bhumkar/storybooks/README.md

 # Picture storybook

-This project implements a dynamic image gallery using jQuery and the Slick carousel library.
+This project uses jQuery and the Slick carousel library to implement a picture storybook.
 It's designed to display images and associated information based on a specified chapter parameter.

 ## Features